goodeggs/bites/src/documents/posts/2014-08-04-ideal-workplace.html.md

 The Good Eggs foodhub in San Francisco, where the engineering team resides, isn’t the quietest place I’ve ever worked.
 Every morning, there’s local farmers wheeling in crate after crate of watermelons and tomatoes and so much more.
 There’s the sound of our operations team working to get all that food into the right bins and later into the right cars, delivering people good, local food, grown with integrity.
 There’s the chatter of the daily standup meetings that spring up all around the foodhub throughout the morning as each team gears up for the day.

 Is all that action distracting?
-Actually, no. It's far more empowering than distracting, and I absolutely love it--when I wake up every morning, I can’t imagine a better, more exciting place to go work.
+Not for me!
+I absolutely love it.
+When I wake up every morning, I can’t imagine a better, more exciting place to go work.
 Our foodhub isn’t a shrine to silent contemplation.
 And it shouldn’t be.
 It’s a living, breathing part of the new food economy that we’re helping to build.

-There’s two things in particular that I love about coding in the foodhub.
+There are two things in particular that I love about coding in the foodhub.

 Rapid Feedback
 --------------
-Last week, we on the “operations tools” team within engineering built some new features to use barcodes and scanners to make it easier to keep track of the food we receive at the foodhub every morning.
+Last week, we on the “operations tools” team built some new features to use barcodes and scanners to make it easier to keep track of the food we receive at the foodhub every morning.
 Tuesday afternoon, we pushed the code to production.
 Wednesday morning, the receiving lead in San Francisco, Zach, used the new tools to check in that day’s food as it arrived.
 Some features worked well, and some didn’t, so he walked the twenty yards over to our cluster of desks and told us about it.
 Wednesday afternoon, we pushed some updates.
 Thursday morning, Zach used it again and gave us his stamp of approval.

 It’s easy to talk about the value of rapid prototyping.
 I think it’s tough to imagine really making it happen without the easy communication that our foodhub creates.